 Painting on Amberina glass looks like enameling at first glance but it is not as durable.
 The paint was made using a mixture of copper oxide and yellow ochre, according to Shuman.
 It was fixed with a high temperature, cooled and painted again before being reheated.
-In pieces were the painting has worn away, iridescent streaks will be present when examined closely.
+In pieces where the painting has worn away, iridescent streaks will be present when examined closely.
 Values are not as high for these pieces as if they were in original condition.

 As a way to produce the look without the high cost, Amberina was also made used the “flashed” process.
-What this means is that a base piece of solid amber glass was partially coated with a glass mixture containing gold, and that would produce a red color.
+A base piece of solid amber glass was partially coated with a glass mixture containing gold; this produced a red color.
 These pieces have a more distinct line where one color ends and the other begins rather than the natural graduation of coloring in pieces that were more costly to produce.
 These flashed items are not as desirable to collectors, and the value is lower in comparison to true Amberina wares.

 Later Degenhart Amberina

-Collectors find molded glass novelty pieces, also known as “whimsies,” marked on the bottom with a D inside a heart in colors referenced as Amberina quite often.
+Collectors quite often find molded glass novelty pieces, also known as “whimsies,” marked on the bottom with a D inside a heart in colors referenced as Amberina.
 Since Crystal Art Glass Company wasn’t founded by John and Elizabeth Degenhart until 1947, these pieces date much later than original Amberina.
 They sometimes have several layers of coloring or a more swirled effect to them in comparison to older pieces as well.
-While collectible in their own right for what they are -- novelty glass -- they shouldn’t be confused with older Amberina pieces.
+While collectible in their own right for what they are—novelty glass—they shouldn’t be confused with older Amberina pieces.